 If you need to take a short break from paying all or part of your mortgage, because you are having difficulties making your payments, let us know here.

 You can take up to a maximum 3 months' payment holiday if you've been affected by the coronavirus, in any way.

 We're currently dealing with a much higher number of phone calls than usual, so you may find it quickest to ask for a payment holiday by using the form below.

-1. Fill in the details below - it only takes 2 minutes.
+1. Fill in the details below.

 2. We'll send you a text message in 3-5 days to let you know if you can take a payment holiday.

 3. If you take a payment holiday, when it ends your monthly payment will go up.
 This is because during the payment holiday period interest will continue to be charged and your mortgage balance will increase.
 Your monthly payment will be calculated on the new balance and for repayment mortgages, the payments which haven't been made will be spread over the remaining mortgage term.

 4. There may be other ways for you to repay the payments you've missed, we'll write to you with more details on your options before your payments are due to restart.

 5. As long as you are not already behind with your mortgage payments, then your payment holiday will not impact your credit rating.

 6. If you are already behind with your mortgage payments, then your payment holiday will not increase the number of months you are behind and will not worsen your credit rating.